f22hd/myreads-app/README.md

-##MyReads App

-This is first project in react course for nano degree.
+## MyReads: A Book Tracking App

+An web application that allows you to select and categorize books you have read, are currently reading, or want to read.

+we are using Bootstrap and FontAwesome for making UI is very nice and clear to users.

-you can run the application by following command:
+You can run the application by following command:

 npm install && npm start